 Tallahassee, FL 32306-4301

-The FLDRC is one of four federally funded LDRC projects.
+The Florida Learning Disabilities Research Center (FLDRC) is one of three federally funded LDRC projects.
 The projects are designed to broaden the scientific and practical understanding of learning disabilities and comorbid (co-occurring) conditions.
-The projects are funded by the National Institute of Health (NIH) through the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD)
+The projects are funded by the National Institute of Health (NIH) through the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).

-The FLDRC is in its second cycle of NIH funding.
-The Center has six Projects and four Cores.
+The FLDRC is in its third cycle of NIH funding.
+The Center has six Projects and three Cores.
 The six projects are defined under the Projects section.
 The current publications for the projects are also included under the section titled Publications.

-To learn more about the scope of all the LDRCs: https://www.nichd.nih.gov/research/supported/Pages/ldrc.aspx.
+To learn more about the scope of all the LDRCs, please visit https://www.nichd.nih.gov/research/supported/Pages/ldrc.aspx